-Casa Joaquin is a multi-ethnic residential community that supports leadership development and academic success while providing a nurturing living environment for UC Berkeley students.
+Casa Joaquin Murrieta (Casa) is a multi-ethnic residential community that supports leadership development and academic success while providing a nurturing living environment for UC Berkeley students.
 It was founded in 1970 by Chicano/Latino students at a time when there were only 150 Chicano students on campus.
 Over the years, Casa made history through its involvement as headquarters for social justice efforts.
-To read more about the history of Casa Joaquin, click here.
+To read more about the history of Casa, click here.

 In 2004, Casa became part of the Greenlining Institute’s Leadership Academy, becoming a multi-ethnic residential leadership program and a home away from home as it continues to serve low-income, first-generation students.

 - empower student leaders of color to advocate for social justice and equity on campus and in their communities